-Episode 12: Practical Advice for Christian Character Training
+Episode 12: Advice For Teaching Christian Character Traits

 Character Training is an absolutely vital part of parenting our children.
 Great character doesn’t just happen, it’s intentionally built and encouraged.
 As parents, we all desire to teach and train our children in the way they should go… but that takes work.
 REAL WORK.

 Parents, our task is not easy… in fact, it’s the biggest most difficult task we’ll ever tackle.
 We’ve been given these children, as a direct blessing from God.
 But with that huge blessing, we are responsible to invest in them.
 Proverbs 22:6 says, “Train up a child in the way he should go and when he is old, he will not depart from it.”

 This training task is also something that we need to be proactive with.
 We can’t train our children well when we only teach them in a heated reactionary moment.
 Training must be proactive and not reactive.
 The best lessons are intentionally taught with an eye toward building life-long habits.
 These heart lessons, rooted and grounded in a solid Biblical foundation and brought to fruition with a personal faith are what give our children the strength of character in the tough times.
 Which is an example of just how important reaching the heart of our child is – Proverbs 4:23 says to “Keep thy heart with all diligence for out of it are the issues of life.”

 How Does Character Training Make a Difference?